Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Pixel 7 and Pixel 7 Pro problems and how to fix them

-The Pixel 7 and Pixel 7 Pro were highly-anticipated releases this year.
+The Pixel 7 and Pixel 7 Pro were highly-anticipated releases in late 2022.
 Despite its iterative nature, it’s great to see Google pick a direction and stick with it for at least two years.
 The Pixel 7 series brings key updates, with better cameras, a more refined design, and plenty of software upgrades.
 The Pixel 7 series isn’t as prone to bugs and glitches either, which is a welcome change compared to the Pixel 6 series and older Google smartphones.
 They are far from perfect, though, and complaints about bugs and issues are increasing as more people get their hands on the phones.
 Here’s a look at some common Pixel 7 and Pixel 7 Pro problems and how to fix them.
 There’s also a chance that these solutions may work for the Pixel 8 series, but Google may have fixed some of the quirks from one year to the next.

 Problem #1: Calls automatically drop after a couple of seconds

 Some Pixel 7 and 7 Pro users have issues with calls automatically dropping after a few seconds.
 They aren’t able to call back without the problem continuing to occur.